electronic-structure/SIRIUS/README.md

 3. [Examples](#examples)

 ## Introduction
 SIRIUS is a domain specific library for electronic structure calculations.
-It is designed to work with codes such as Exciting, Elk and Quantum ESPRESSO.
+It implements plane wave pseudopotential (PW-PP) and full potential linearized augmented plane wave (FP-LAPW) methods and designed to work with popular community codes such as Exciting, Elk and Quantum ESPRESSO.
 SIRIUS is written in C++11 with MPI, OpenMP and CUDA programming models.

 ## Installation
 SIRIUS depends on the following libraries: MPI, BLAS, LAPACK, GSL, LibXC, HDF5, spglib, FFTW and optionally on ScaLAPACK, ELPA, MAGMA and CUDA.
 Some of the libraries (GSL, LibXC, HDF5, spglib, FFTW) can be downloaded and configured automatically by the helper Python script ``prerequisite.py``, other libraries must be provided by a system or a developer.
 We use CMake as a building tool.
 To compile and install SIRIUS (assuming that all the libraries are installed in the standard paths) run a cmake command from an empty directory followed by a make command: